mcbsd1/mcbsd1.github.io/scrnaseq-course-d3.md

 Fibroblast|4|
 Plasma cell|2|

-Assign the celltypes the same way as done for the
+Finally, assign the cell types in the same manner as in Method 1.